groxio-learning/mastermind_one_day/lab1/mastermind/README.md

+# Mastermind

+Mastermind is a game between two people or a person and a computer.
+One person places a code of four different colors and one person has ten tries to guess the code.
+We'll use numbers from 1-6 instead of colors.

 # Lab Flow

-1. Clone the lab at https://github.com/groxio-learning/mastermind_one_day/tree/master/lab1/mastermind
+1. Clone the lab at https://github.com/groxio-learning/mastermind_one_day/

   cd your/directory/name/lab1
   git clone https://github.com/groxio-learning/mastermind_one_day/tree/master/lab1/mastermind